MikeDigitize/Animator-ES6/README.md

 var p = document.querySelectorAll(".text");

 /**
+  * Combine an animation and transition together with the combo method.
-  * Assign the transition to a variable to allow chaining */
+  * Assign the transition to a variable to allow chaining.
+  */

 var sequence = Animator.combo([